trofima/clean-architecture-playground/README.md

 **Whole application logic is tested with fast and simple unit tests**, like [here](./packages/core/src/order-list/use-cases/update-order-list.test.js).
 <br>
 Integration tests should test only... **integrations, not application logic**!
-So they should test things like integration [hooks](./packages/react-example/src/common/hooks.it.test.jsx), base classes, inverted dependencies etc.
+These are things like custom [hooks](./packages/react-example/src/common/hooks.it.test.jsx), base classes, inverted dependencies etc.

 <br>